Hiring the right software sales recruiter is not a small decision. It shows up in your pipeline, your revenue, and how your team performs over time.

 There are a lot of sales jobs.
 Many of them aren’t great.

+And because many of them aren’t great, some companies work hard to make their roles more attractive than they are.
 Top salespeople know that.
-Especially in the last few years, they’ve become more skeptical of what they’re being told.
+They’ve grown more skeptical of what they’re being told.
 They’ve been through long interview processes, unclear decisions, and roles that didn’t match what was pitched.

 When a recruiter oversells the role, it tends to backfire.
 Candidates who’ve been burned before will notice, and it erodes the credibility of everything else you’re telling them.